THE SYRIAN SERIES, DAY 2

 THROUGH THE DAHR AL-BAYDAR

-“That’s our future,” said an older local with a hopeless look.
+“That’s our future,” an older local said quietly, his expression hopeless.

 DAILY INFO….